Exact density-functional theory as parallel ensemble variational hierarchies: from Lieb's formulation to Kohn-Sham theory: Exact noninteracting DFT in the ensemble framework

+These are inclusions of state fibers, not inclusions of interacting and noninteracting \(v\)-representable density classes.

-There is also a useful one-body way to phrase the same distinction.
-At the level of the noninteracting one-body density matrix, the determinant restriction corresponds to idempotency, whereas the broader ensemble theory permits non-idempotent occupation structure associated with fractional occupations.
-The present paper does not require the full reduced-density- matrix formalism, but this observation helps make clear why the pure-state restriction is substantive rather than merely cosmetic.
+At the level of the noninteracting one-body density matrix, the same distinction appears as idempotent versus non-idempotent admissible structure.
+The determinant restriction corresponds to idempotency, whereas the broader ensemble formulation permits fractional occupations.
+Thus fractional occupations and the distinction between ensemble and determinant realizations belong to the exact noninteracting variational geometry.

-This is why the passage from ensemble to pure-state noninteracting theory must be discussed together with representability.
-At the density level, the broad \(N\)-representable domain is not the main source of distinction between the two formulations.
-The substantive differences arise instead at the level of noninteracting \(v\)-representability and of the admissible minimizing states, rather than at the level of the broad density domain itself.\cite{Capelle2006,KvaalEkstromTealeHelgaker2014} The determinant picture is therefore best understood not as an automatically equivalent reformulation of the noninteracting ensemble theory, but as a more restrictive specialization of it.

-The conceptual outcome of Section III may now be stated plainly.
-The exact noninteracting ensemble framework already contains its own constrained search, dual energy functional, supporting-potential structure, and representability hierarchy.
-Fractional occupations, Fermi-level degeneracy, and the distinction between ensemble and determinant realizations are therefore not peripheral technicalities appended to Kohn--Sham theory after the fact.
-They belong to the exact noninteracting variational geometry itself.
-This is precisely why the Kohn--Sham construction, to be discussed next, must be understood as an auxiliary theory built from this noninteracting framework rather than identified with it from the outset.